Special routes of U.S. Route 58: Danville business loop

 U.S. Route 58 Business (US 58 Bus.) is a business loop in Danville.
 The route begins at an interchange with the western end of the Danville Expressway (US 58) west of the city in Pittsylvania County.
-Just east of this interchange, the route intersects the northern terminus of the newly designated US 311 which travels south into North Carolina.
+Just east of this interchange, the route intersects the northern terminus of US 311 Alt. (former US 311 south since November 2024) which travels south into North Carolina.
 Near the Danville city limits, US 58 Bus. intersects the western terminus of SR 51, another loop route in Danville.
 Upon entering Danville, the road name changes from Martinsville Highway to Riverside Drive.
 As the route approaches the Dan River, the route has an interchange with Piedmont Drive and is surrounded by big-box stores when it curves to parallel the river.
 Past an intersection that serves as the eastern terminus of SR 51, US 58 Bus. has a cloverleaf interchange with US 29 Bus. (also serving as the northern terminus of SR 86).
 Still north of the river, at the intersection of Riverside Drive and Main Street, numerous state and U.S. routes are present.
 US 360 officially begins at this intersection, SR 293 passes north and south of here on Main Street, and SR 360's southern terminus is present at this intersection.
 Now named River Street as it heads east, US 58 Bus. and US 360 winds its way through eastern Danville along the river.
 When the road crosses Fall Creek, the road name changes again to South Boston Road.
 The road expands to a divided highway before ending at a cloverleaf interchange with the Danville Expressway.
 US 29 passes north and south through the interchange, US 58 is on the expressway south of here and on the highway east of here, US 360 continues on the highway east, and the unsigned SR 785 (future Interstate 785) has its northern terminus at this interchange.